exakat/exakat-docs/Reference/Cobblers.rst

 ++++++++++++++++++++++
 Readonly is a property and class option.
 This cobbler removes it from both.

-The readonly keyword is removed from property definitions, and from promoted properties.
+The readonly keyword is removed from property and class definitions, and from promoted properties.

 .. _remove-readonly-option-before: